It can’t be denied that headphones have become a mainstay in everyone’s lives.

 The plastic is sturdy and durable, capable of withstanding a variety of accidents.

-The microphones that accomplish the active noise cancellation job are located towards the top of the earcups.
+The microphones that accomplish the active noise cancellation job are located toward the top of the earcups.

 3. Sony WH-1000XM4